wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/power-platform-architecture/includes/2-environments.md

 ![Diagram representing multiple environments.](../media/2-environments.png)

-Environments are a scope for life cycle management and a scope for permissions.
+Environments are a scope for lifecycle management and a scope for permissions.

 ## Items not contained in an environment